1985 Mexico City earthquake: Localization of the damage

-Mexico City is divided into boroughs.
+Mexico City is divided into sixteen boroughs.
 Eighty percent of the earthquake damage was confined to four of them: Venustiano Carranza, Cuauhtémoc, Benito Juárez and Gustavo A. Madero.
 The damage area corresponds to the western part of the lake zone within 2 to 4 km of the Alameda Central.
 Nearly all the buildings that collapsed were located in this lake zone that extended from Tlatelolco in the north to Viaducto Miguel Alemán in the south, Chapultepec Park in the west and to a short distance east of the Zócalo or main plaza.

 Building damage in the city

 Cuauhtémoc, which includes the historic downtown, suffered the most damage.
 In this particular area, 258 buildings completely crumbled, 143 partially collapsed and 181 were seriously damaged.
 The next seriously affected area was Venustiano Carranza where 83 buildings collapsed, 128 partially collapsed and 2,000 structures were seriously damaged.
 Damage was localized to the center parts of the city, leaving much of the residential outer rim unscathed, but the damage in the affected area was extensive.
 Over 720,000 tons of debris was removed during the first six weeks after the event.
 The Metropolitan Commission for Emergencies of the Federal District reported 2,831 buildings damaged for the entire city: 31% or 880 were completely ruined, 13% were reinhabitable with major repairs and the rest, totaling 1581, were recoverable with minor repairs.
-This translates to more than 30,000 housing units completely destroyed and another 68,000 units damaged.
+This translates to more than 30,000 housing units destroyed and another 68,000 units damaged.